nsudhir6867/hashing/README.md

 ##### Algorithm

 ```
-1. Create a hashmap alphaFreq<char, int> and set freq of each letter of alphabet to the maximum value of int or constraint.
+1. Create a hashmap alphaFreq<char, int> and
+   set freq of each letter of alphabet to the maximum value of int or constraint.
-2. Loop through each character of each word. create a hashmap freq and store the freq of each character of each word and the set the alphaFreq to the minimum freq of each character of each word.
+2. Loop through each character of each word.
+   create a hashmap freq and store the freq of each character of each word and
+   then set the alphaFreq to the minimum freq of each character of each word.
 3. Loop through the alphaFreq and push the character in the solution array until freq becomes 0.

 ```